 The purpose of the audit is to reconcile any outstanding debts, under-payments or over-payments, or any other way that the government owes you money or you owe the government money.

 If you have a regular longevity retirement and retire at the end of the month, your last (probably held) paycheck will be for the end-of-month pay period in the month in which you retire.
-For example, if your first day of retirement is 1 June, your last payday (probably held) will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
+For example, let’s say your first day of retirement is 1 June.
+Your last payday (probably held) will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
 Your mid-month pay, in the previous month, should not be affected.

 First Military Retirement Pay

 Military retirement is paid monthly, in arrears (after it is earned.)
-Your first retirement paycheck should arrive on the first of the month following your first month of retirement, or the previous business day if the first falls on a weekend or holiday.
+Your first retirement paycheck should arrive on the first of the month following your first month of retirement.
+Or, like other military pays, the previous business day if the first falls on a weekend or holiday.

 For example, if your first day of retirement is 1 June, you should receive your first retirement pay on 1 July, or the previous business day.
 Then again every month on the 1st, or the previous business day.